myelinio/myelin.io/content/blog/recommender-demo.md

 In this definition the sensor would retrain the model (run data preprocessing and training) if accuracy drops below 0.9.
-Once this condition is true it run the two *tasks* defined redeploys the model.
+Once this condition is true it runs the two tasks to redeploy the model.